awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-StatsD.md

 | --- |
 | CloudWatch Container Insights is in open preview\.
 The preview is open to all AWS accounts and you do not need to request access\.
 Features may be added or changed before announcing General Availability\.
 Don’t hesitate to contact us with any feedback or let us know if you would like to be informed when updates are made by emailing us at [containerinsightsfeedback@amazon\.com](mailto:containerinsightsfeedback@amazon.com) |

-This section explains how to set up and configure the CloudWatch agent as a StatsD endpoint on an Amazon EKS cluster or K8s cluster to collect StatsD metrics from the containers and publish them to CloudWatch\.
+This section explains how to set up and configure the CloudWatch agent as a StatsD endpoint on an Amazon EKS cluster or Kubernetes cluster to collect StatsD metrics from the containers and publish them to CloudWatch\.
 You might want to do this if you're already using StatsD\.

 You have three options for how to deploy the CloudWatch agent as a StatsD endpoint in a cluster:
 + Option 1: Deploy a single CloudWatch agent inside the cluster\.
 We recommend this option if you want to aggregate all StatsD metrics across the cluster before publishing them to CloudWatch\.
 + Option 2: Deploy the CloudWatch agent as a DaemonSet to each worker node\.
-We recommend this option if you want aggregate StatsD metrics across K8s worker nodes or if you have concern about the scalability of a single CloudWatch agent serving all StatsD metrics across the whole cluster\.
+We recommend this option if you want aggregate StatsD metrics across Kubernetes worker nodes or if you have concern about the scalability of a single CloudWatch agent serving all StatsD metrics across the whole cluster\.

   If you choose this option and you want the CloudWatch agent to both be a StatsD listener and collect Kubernetes metrics, follow the steps in [Set Up the CloudWatch Agent to Collect Cluster Metrics](Container-Insights-setup-metrics.md) and be sure to follow the optional steps for setting up StatsD\.
 If you do so, you can skip the rest of this section\.
 + Option 3: Deploy the CloudWatch agent as a sidecar\.
 We recommend this option if you don’t want to aggregate StatsD metrics between pods\.